Save Tualatin Road

 Public Funds

-Lam Research is a multibillion-dollar microchip company using a taxpayer-funded CHIPS Act grant to help pay for this expansion.
+Lam Research is a multibillion-dollar microchip company that received $22 million in taxpayer-funded CHIPS Act grant funds to help pay for this expansion.
 We believe that any project that receives taxpayer funds should be held to a higher standard and not harm the community.
 A guiding principle listed on Lam's website is to “Act with purpose for a better world”.
 For those of us who live near Lam's campus in Tualatin, the current TUX project site plan is not in alignment with this principle.

 Key Quotes